MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 ## Revisions and CI/CD

-To make code changes and push them to a container app, create a new container image with the changes and push the image to Azure Container Registry.
-Then, create a new [revision](/azure/container-apps/revisions) of the container app that uses the new container image.
+To make code changes and push them to a container, you create a new Docker image with your change.
+Then, you push the image to Container Registry, and create a new [revision](/azure/container-apps/revisions) of the container app.
+To automate this process, an optional step in the tutorial shows you how to build a continuous integration and continuous delivery (CI/CD) pipeline with GitHub actions.
+The pipeline automatically builds and deploys your code to the Container App.

 To automate this process, an optional step in the tutorial shows you how to build a continuous integration and continuous deployment (CI/CD) pipeline with [GitHub Actions][6].
 A GitHub Actions workflow automatically builds and deploys your code to the Azure Container Apps when changes are made to a specified GitHub repository.